Voting in Nebraska

 Nebraska does not offer Election Day registration, so be sure to submit your voter registration before the deadline.
-The only exception is at a Presidential election for persons who have recently moved to Nebraska, or moved to another state after that state’s registration deadline.
-They may vote a Presidential-only ballot by contacting the county election official.
+The only exception is at a presidential election if you have recently moved to Nebraska, or if you moved from Nebraska to another state after that state’s registration deadline.
+You can vote a presidential-only ballot by contacting your county election official.

 You can pre-register to vote in Nebraska if you will turn 18 years old on or before the first Tuesday after the first Monday in November.